-Kwamtili Estate in the East Usumbara Mountains some 40 km from Tanga dates from pre-World War 1 times.
-It originally covered over 5,000 hectares of which some 1,150 hectares were planted with kapok, derris, cocoa, oil palms, and rubber.
+Kwamtili Estate in the East Usumbara Mountains some 40 km from Tanga in Tanzania dates from pre-World War 1 times.
+The estate originally covered over 5,000 hectares of which some 1,150 hectares were planted with kapok, derris, cocoa, oil palms, and rubber.
 After the World War 1 the estate was neglected until the 1950's when it was acquired by the Tamé family.
 In 2003 Dennis Fielder became the majority shareholder and Managing Director.
+Upon his death in 2021, Dennis Fielder's wife Latifa Fielder became the majority shareholder and was appointed Managing Director.

-Kwamtili Estate Ltd. was registered in the 1960's and its offices are now located in the Tamé Building on Graham Road in central Tanga.
+Kwamtili Estate Ltd. was registered in the 1960's and the company's offices are located at Street No. 11 in central Tanga.
+The company owns the Title to Occupation of the area known as Kwamtili Estate.